 The Surf

-Secondly, we went for a particular band or musician.
-The Surf hosted a wide variety of music.
-We went to see the Kingsmen.
-We got there early, so we could get to the front of the stage.
+Secondly, we went to see a particular bands and musicians, and we were lucky because The Surf hosted a wide variety of music.
+When we went to see The Kingsmen, we got there early so we could get to the front of the stage.
 After going through the doors, we ran across the floor and made it to the front.
-The Kingsmen attracted the typical teen turmoil and the place was packed.
-Those of us at the front had learned how to brace ourselves against the surges of the crowd.
-It was worth the risk.
+The band attracted the typical teen turmoil and the place was packed.
+Those of us at the front had learned how to brace ourselves against the inevitable surges of the crowd, and it was worth the risk.
 Maybe someone would throw a guitar pic to you or even a drumstick!
 We were in heaven.
-When we were a little older, we went to hear a higher level of music, like the Yardbirds.
-By then, we were happy to stand on the side and enjoy the music without the drama.
-After that, we went to see musicians like Dion (without the Belmonts).
-This was nostalgic for us.
-He was an ” oldie.”
-Looking back, I think Dion had been popular less than ten years previous.
-Guess it’s a matter of perspective.
-We loved Dion, even though he had to wear a hat to cover a balding head.

 (by Carol Murphy Starkey)